Rural Data Portal

 Suggested citation

 Each dataset on the portal carries its own DOI, version, and licence.
-Use the citation block on each release page for the canonical reference.
+See our page on Borealis more information on licensing and the use of the CARI+ for your own research.

 -